Twisted Standard Model in noncommutative geometry I: the field content: Gauge part of the twisted fluctuation

 \item our $q_\mu^r = q_\mu^l$ coincides with $-iQ_\mu$ of \cite[\S 15.4]{Connes:2008kx}.
 The selfadjointness condition \eqref{eq:124} then implies that $Q_\mu$ is selfadjoint, in agreement with \cite{Connes:2008kx}.
 Then $W_\mu =\frac 2{g_2}Q_\mu$ as defined in \cite[1.739]{Connes:2008kx} coincides with our $W_\mu= W_\mu^k\sigma_k=i\frac 2{g_2}q_\mu^r=i\frac 2{g_2}q_\mu^l$ in \eqref{eq:defqmu}.

 \item the identification of our $V_\mu$ with the one of the non-twisted case is made after proposition \ref{prop:freetwisfluc}. \end{itemize}

 \end{remark}

-\begin{remark} If one does not impose the selfadjointness of $\slashed A$, then one obtains two copies of the bosonic contents of the Standard Model, acting independently on the right and left components of Dirac spinors. \end{remark}
+\begin{remark} If one does not impose the selfadjointness of $\slashed A$, then one obtains two copies of the bosonic contents of the Standard Model, acting independently on the right and left components of Dirac spinors.
+Whether this may yield physically meaningful models should be investigated elsewhere (considering to remove also the selfadjointness of the finite part of the fluctuation). \end{remark}